huegort/DataRepresentation2019/README.md

 # DataRepresentation2019
 By Andrew Beatty
-for Data Representation course 2019 test
+for Data Representation course 2019